-The German Pinscher is a very old breed from Germany is believed to date back all the way to the early 1600’s.
-During this time, they were commonly referred to as “Rattenfanger” which loosely translates to “rat catcher” or “ratter” in English.
+The German Pinscher is an ancient breed from Germany and is believed to date back to the early 1600s.
+During this time, they were commonly referred to as “Rattenfanger,” which loosely translates to “rat catcher” or “ratter” in English.
 Ironically, even though this dog breed has existed since the early 1600s, the “official” standard wasn’t established until 1884 and wasn’t widely appreciated then.

 As a result…

-The German Pinscher is an “officially” recognized dog breed by the American Kennel Club (AKC) and is relatively popular within the United States which should insure his future for many generations to come.
+Today, the German Pinscher is an “officially” recognized dog breed by the American Kennel Club (AKC).
+It is relatively popular within the United States, which should ensure his future for many generations.

 Grooming this dog is easy.

-He doesn’t shed much, all you need to do is to give him a quick brush every week or so.
-Just make sure he is clean and him a bath if he comes home covered in dirt or grime.
+He doesn’t shed much; you only need to give him a quick brush every week.
+Just ensure he is clean and bathe him if he comes home covered in dirt or grime.

 These guys are also…

-Very energetic and social dog and wants his human family to dote upon him.
+He is a very energetic and social dog who wants his human family to depend upon him.
 He hates being left alone and needs enough exercise.
-He is very smart and knows when he is being neglected.
+He is brilliant and knows when he is being neglected.
 He resents that!
-You should make it a point to take him out for a long walk every morning or evening.
+It would be best if you made it a point to take him for a long walk every morning or evening.
 That will keep him happy.
 Also, take time to play with him.
-He is a very playful dog but gets bored easily.
+He is a very playful dog but gets bored quickly.